lzmkhan/kubernetes/sessions/session5/notes.md

 Requires connectivity to the Kubernetes API server.
 In summary, kubectl exec is about interacting with the running processes inside the container, whereas kubectl port-forward bridges your local machine with the application running inside a pod, allowing HTTP/S or TCP traffic to reach the pod from your local workstation.
 Both commands are vital tools for development, debugging, and management of applications in a Kubernetes environment.

+## Lab:

+First create a pod which runs only curl
+`kubectl apply -f pod-svc-test.yaml`

+Apply the same deployment manifest.
+`kubectl apply -f deployment.yaml`
+This will spin up **3** pods because replica is set to 3.

+Now Create a clusterip service for the above deployment.
+`kubectl apply -f clusterip-service.yaml`

+Try to access the nginx-service:
+`curl nginx-service`
+This will not work. because When in clusterIp type service, the application will not be accessible outside the cluster.

+Try to access the nginx-service from inside the cluster.
+We have already created a pod with curl.
+`kubectl exec -it pod-svc-test -- curl nginx-service:8080` Now you will get HTML content from nginx server.

+Now lets make this available outside of the cluster network.
+`kubectl apply -f nodeport-service.yaml`

+Lets check if we can access our services outside of cluster `curl localhost:30099` nginx html content should be available.